SickChill/SickChill.Wiki/Episode-Status.md

   - is wanted
   - is not yet downloaded
-  - has a zero count toward Individual Episode Count
+  - has a zero count toward the Individual Episode Count
-  - is included in Total Episode Count
+  - is included in the Total Episode Count

 - **Snatched**
-  - is wanted, has been found and sent to the download client
+  - is wanted, has been found, and sent to the download client
-  - has a zero count toward Individual Episode Count
+  - has a zero count toward the Individual Episode Count
-  - is included in Total Episode Count
+  - is included in the Total Episode Count

 - **Failed**

   - has been snatched but failed to download
   - marks the episode as one to try for an alternative release

 - **Downloaded ([Quality])**

   - has been found and completed download
   - has a one count toward Individual Episode Count
-  - is included in Total Episode Count
+  - is included in the Total Episode Count
   - this can be "Low" or "Best"
     - "Low" shades the Episode **pink** and exists when there is a higher quality still desired for download when the Custom Preset is used with Initial and Archive qualities
     - "Best" shades the Episode **green** and exists when the download matches a desired Quality in a Preset Quality setting, or when the download matches the _highest_ desired Archive Quality in a Custom setting